mbakholdina/lib-tcpdump-processing/README.md

 **Important:** Currently, trace files containing only one flow of data are supported.
 To support several data flows adjustments will be required.

-**Known Issue:** There is a known [CEST/CST datetime processing issue](https://github.com/mbakholdina/lib-tcpdump-processing/issues/22) which is going to be addressed soon.
-Until then please apply the changes from [PR #25](https://github.com/mbakholdina/lib-tcpdump-processing/pull/25) to address the issue.

 ## 1. Getting Started

 ### Requirements